Sponsoring earthquake-resistant schools

 By turning plastic waste into a valuable resource they are building the first schools in the World built using recycled plastic blocks.
 These enable each classroom to be built in only a few hours.
 Whole schools can be built in only a few days.

-The blocks are currently being manufactured by a Finnish company Block Solutions although plans are currently underway to built a factory in Lombok to produce materials locally.
-It’s the production of blocks in Indonesia (hopefully from early 2022), that will enable the country to tackle their plastic pollution, create local jobs, and significantly reduce school build costs even further.
+The blocks are currently being manufactured by a Finnish company Block Solutions although a factory is being built in Lombok in 2022 to produce materials locally.
+It’s the production of blocks in Indonesia that will enable the country to tackle their plastic pollution, create local jobs, and significantly reduce school build costs even further.

 Our school will be the second school in the world built using this technology.